 The Dexcom G6

 Instead, the G6 is a new system that features a “one-touch auto-applicator, and sleek, discreet transmitter.”
-Once the sample is taken the glucose readings will be sent to a smart device (i.e. smartphone).
+Once the sample is taken, the glucose readings will be sent to a smart device (i.e., a smartphone).

-The G6 is also capable of taking advantage of customizable alerts and alarms when your levels are changing.
+The G6 can also take advantage of customizable alerts and alarms when your levels are changing.
 Additionally, the glucose readings will continue to be accurate, even if you take Acetaminophen.

 Then there is the Dexcom CLARITY system, which tracks your glucose over time.
 This allows you to see trends and patterns, then share the information with your doctor.

-Back in March, the FDA authorized this latest system, which is capable of being used with patients ages 2 and up.
+In March, the FDA authorized this latest system, which can be used with patients ages two and up.
 However, we are still waiting to see the G6 made available for more and more users.

-Back in 2015, DexCom partnered with Verily, a health-focused subsidiary of Alphabet.
-The companies have been working together and the G6 will be the first product to be released from this partnership.
+In 2015, DexCom partnered with Verily, a health-focused subsidiary of Alphabet.
+The companies have been working together, and the G6 will be the first product to be released from this partnership.

-This upcoming version of the G6 is said to be a “tiny dime-sized CGM that requires no calibration”.
-Furthermore, the technology will also be marketed to patients with type-1 and type-2 diabetes.
+This upcoming version of the G6 is a “tiny dime-sized CGM that requires no calibration.”
+Furthermore, the technology will also be marketed to type-1 and type-2 diabetes patients.